Revenue in Accounting Definition :

 The Revenue Recognition Principle

-The Revenue Recognition Principle dictates that revenue should be recognized when it is earned, regardless of when cash is received.
-This principle ensures that revenue is recorded in the period in which it is earned, providing a more accurate financial picture.
+This principle ensures that firms record revenue in the period in which it is earned for a more accurate financial picture.
 According to the Financial Accounting Standards Board’s Revenue from Contracts with Customers (Topic 606), companies must recognize revenue when control of goods or services transfers to the customer, in amounts that reflect the consideration the company expects to receive.

 Different Methods of Revenue Recognition